The Story of Barronelle’s Appeal to the Supreme Court

 And then on June 6, 2019, the Washington State Supreme Court issued its new ruling, denying Barronelle’s freedom once again.
 It ruled that the government can force Barronelle to create custom art and participate in events that conflict with her faith.

 The cost of preparing for and litigating cases like this can be great.
-That’s particularly true here, because both the state and the ACLU have lawsuits against Barronelle.

-It is vitally important to persevere.
+And it is vitally important to persevere.

 Further the impact of the challenge grant with your gift today